Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Visualizing Mean Squared Error.md

 ![[Pasted image 20220605144957.png]]

 Now, to actually plot the gradient descent, we need to calculate the slope in each parameter.
-In order to do that, we need to get the partial derivative of the Mean Squared Error.
+In order to do that, we need to get the partial [[Numerical Differentiation and Integration|derivative]] of the Mean Squared Error.
 If [[Y Hat]] is equivalent to the linear gradient formula, then the formula to be used is:
 ![[Pasted image 20220605145012.png]]

-First formula is the partial derivative of mse with respect to theta 0
+First formula is the partial [[Numerical Differentiation and Integration|derivative]] of mse with respect to theta 0
-Second formula is the partial derivative of mse with respect to theta 1
+Second formula is the partial [[Numerical Differentiation and Integration|derivative]] of mse with respect to theta 1

 Create a function that will calculate both of this values and return it as a numpy array.
 In the parameters, the third param will accept an array where var\[0] is theta 0 and var\[1] is theta 1